Sgt. YorkFentress County’s Greatest Son

 Rural Education

-York believed education — not wealth or fame — was what rural mountain children needed.
+York believed education was what rural mountain children needed.
 York Institute still operates today, fulfilling his 1926 vision on a 400-acre campus.

 Faith & Integrity